 Inspired every day to help leaders find clarity and increase their effectiveness, Nate Leslie brings a dynamic, engaging energy to leadership facilitation.
 He holds clients capable of creating the solutions to their greatest challenges.
-A lifelong learner, Nate holds a master’s degree in International Education and is a certified executive coach.
+A lifelong learner, Nate holds a Master of International Education and is a certified executive coach.
 With a background in professional hockey, years invested in developing the sport around world, and a special brand of social entrepreneurship, Nate embodies the Roy Group values of creativity and vitality.

 Nate, how have you come to join the team at Roy Group?